How the Forum is Organized

 Any topic you’ve actively participated in (by creating, replying, or reading for an extended period) will be automatically tracked.

-You will see the blue new and unread number indicators next to these topics:
+You will see the blue dot and unread number indicators next to these topics:

 You can change your notifications for any topic via the notification control at the bottom of the topic.